Header Image

 Width to height ratio: 0.7:1 ~ 0.58:1

-Shell: ovate; minute.
+Shell: ovate, inflated; thin; minute.
 Exterior colour whitish, slightly shiny.
-About 6 whorls; protoconch with ~2 whorls subhyaline, white-brown, and very smooth; teleoconch with ~4 whorls ventricose, very closely lamellate.
+About 6 whorls; protoconch with ~3 whorls somewhat glassy, smooth, pale brown; teleoconch with ~3 whorls ventricose.
 Umbilicate.
 Approximately 40 costae on the body whorl.
-Intercostal spaces smooth interspaces.
-Aperture round; outer lip thickened.
+Costae are smooth, thin, erect.
+Intercostal spaces smooth.
+Aperture round, lip continuous; outer lip thickened.

 Distribution: